 Land Iguana clinging to a rock on Isla Espanola.

 I was so hungry I could barely function (I don’t skip meals for just anything!), but the first few minutes in the Galapagos proved promising.
 We saw mostly large oversized flowers, big green leaves, and small groups of locals celebrating around a graveyard, as it was Dia de los Muertos when we arrived.

 The truth is, I wasn’t too impressed by the baby turtle farm.
 I wasn’t interested in seeing a bunch of baby turtles in capitivity with white numbers scribbled on their shells.
 I wanted the wild side of the islands to come out… And it would.

 Sea lion at sunrise on Isla Floreana.

 When I could barely keep my eyes open and my body upright from hunger, at around 5:30 pm, it was time to board The Nina for the first time.
-The catamaran held 16 people, and was much smaller and more luxurious than any of the more wobbly boats and cruise ships floating in the water.
-I had never been on a cruise (I had never wanted to go on a cruise, but this is the only way to really see the range diversity of the Galapagos Islands) so I wasn’t sure how I’d feel.
-The second I stepped on the boat I was a little surprised by the amount of swaying, even on one of the most stable boats on the water.
-(Needless to say, everyone turned a bit green at some point, but I made it without ever getting full-blown seasick, although even today – two days later – I still feel myself swaying in the waves up at 10,000 feet in Quito.)
-A sea lion was perched on the steps — surely an exciting site on day one, but a common occurrence by day five (you see how the Galapagos can spoil you?!).
+The catamaran held 16 people, and was much smaller and more luxurious than any of the more wobbly boats and cruise ships floating in the harbor.
+I had never been on a cruise (I had never wanted to go on a cruise, but this is the only way to really see the diversity of the Galapagos Islands) so I wasn’t sure how I’d feel.
+When we stepped onto the boat for the first time, I was a little surprised by the amount of swaying.
+(Needless to say, everyone turned a bit green at some point, but I made it without ever getting full-blown seasick, although even today – two days later – I still feel myself swaying in the waves even 10,000 feet up, here in Quito.)
+A sea lion was perched on the steps — an exciting site on day one, but a common occurrence by day five (you see how the Galapagos can spoil you?!).